Cobatsu/Group-Chat-App/README.md

 * MongoDB

-What Can Users do ?
+What can users do ?
 ----------------------

 * Users can create and delete rooms.